vuejs/test-utils-docs/src/api/README.md

 ### `unmount`

 Unmount the application from the DOM via Vue's `unmount` method.
 Only works on the root `VueWrapper` returned from `mount`.
+Useful for manual clean-up after tests.

 `Component.vue`: